Admit it, you miss those nights where you can simply go to sleep without worry.

 In this post, I tackle all 3 of the reasons above.

-The key point here is that when faced with a troublesome habit that your Toddler has got into, you need to understand the reasons why they do it, so you can tackle the reasons head on.
+The key point here is that when faced with a troublesome habit that your toddler has gotten into, you need to understand the reasons why they do it, so you can tackle the reasons head-on.

 How To Keep Toddler In Room At Night

-Let’s take a look at the tips for keeping a Toddler in a room at night!
+Let’s take a look at the tips for how to keep a toddler in bed at night!

 1. Night Light

-Illuminating your Toddlers room will give them some confidence when they wake during the early hours.
+Illuminating your toddler’s room will give them some confidence when they wake during the early hours.
+IT will help your toddler to stay put, instead of waking you up for comfort.

 Not only will a nightlight allow them to see what is going on in their room, but it also takes away the fear of darkness itself.